Obesity (Weight Loss) (cont.)

 Weight-loss teas contain strong botanical laxatives (Senna, cascara sagrada) and diuretics (Rhamnus purshiana) that cause diarrhea and loss of water from the body.
 Diarrhea and water loss lead to the depletion of sodium and potassium and can lead to dehydration.
 Although an individual's weight may decrease, the loss is due to a decrease in fluid and is only temporary.
 Moreover, low sodium and potassium levels may cause abnormal heart rhythms and can even lead to death.

 Guar gum preparations have also been promoted as a weight-loss agent.
 Guar gum is thought to work by leading to a feeling of fullness early in the meal.
 It has not been scientifically proven and has been associated with abdominal pain, gas, and diarrhea.

 All of the OTC products discussed above are not considered drugs and are therefore not regulated by the Food and Drug Administration.
 As a result, there is little information on their effectiveness or safety.
-You should discuss any OTC weight loss products you are planning on taking or are taking with your health care professional.
+You should discuss any OTC weight loss products you are planning on taking or are taking with a health-care professional.

 Find out what women really need.